 Hopefully, everything will go smoothly during your talk!
 I’ll be honest, it’ll probably be a little awkward, but it’s something that you’re going to have to be honest about with your family.

 I hope you gained some insight on how to tell your parents about your long distance relationship!
-If you’ve already had this conversation with your family, then comment down below to let us know how it went.
+If you’ve already had this conversation with your family, then let us know how it went.

 P.S.
 Speaking of being in a long distance relationship, if you’re currently in one, I’d love to hear your relationship story and potentially feature you and your partner on this blog!
 If interested, then please contact me here!